Skip to main content

 GA4 is the most widely used analytics platform for a reason: it’s powerful, flexible and integrated with the wider Google ecosystem.
 In short, GA4 helps you understand where your visitors are coming from, how they move through your site, and whether they complete the actions you want them to.

-But that power does come with some complexity.
-GA4 - successor to Universal Analytics - isn’t always intuitive, and there is a learning curve.
-That said, with a little training, it unlocks a comprehensive view of performance across channels, making it absolutely invaluable.
+All that said, with a little training, GA4 unlocks a comprehensive view of website performance across channels, making it absolutely invaluable, especially for larger businesses.

 Microsoft Clarity

-If GA4 tell you what your users are doing, Microsoft Clarity helps you understand how they’re doing it.
+Whereas GA4 can tell you what your users are doing and for how long, Microsoft Clarity helps you understand how they’re doing it.

-Microsoft Clarity is a free tool that uncovers how people are experiencing your website through screen recordings, heatmaps and interaction tracking.
-It helps you see where they hesitate, where they scroll, and where they drop off.
+Microsoft Clarity is a brilliant and free behaviour analytics tool that uncovers how people are experiencing your website through session replays and heatmaps.
+It helps you see where they hesitate, where they get stuck, and where they drop off altogether.

 It’s particularly useful for identifying usability issues, friction in user journeys, and content that isn’t performing as expected.